 \section{Introduction}

-This work discusses some interesting properties of the Josephus function $J_3$, which arises from the classical Josephus problem, a well-known mathematical riddle originating from a narrative by the Jewish-Roman historian Flavius Josephus (see \cite [Book 3, Chapter 8, Part 7]{Fla}).
-The problem is described as follows: Given a group of $n$ people seated at a round table, numbered consecutively clockwise order from $1$ to $n$, begin counting from position $1$.
-Skip two people and eliminate the third.
-Continue this process with the remaining participants, always starting with the next person, counting two, and removing the third, proceeding clockwise until only one person remains.
-This final individual is referred to as the survivor.
+This work investigates properties of the Josephus function $J_3$, which arises from the classical Josephus problem, a well-known combinatorial puzzle originating from a narrative by the Jewish-Roman historian Flavius Josephus (see \cite[Book 3, Chapter 8, Part 7]{Fla}).
+The problem is described as follows: Given a group of $n$ people seated at a round table, numbered consecutively clockwise from $1$ to $n$, begin counting from position $1$, skip two people, and eliminate the third.
+Continue this process with the remaining participants, always starting with the next person, skipping two, and removing the third, proceeding clockwise until only one person remains.
+This person is called the survivor.

-A natural question that arises is: Where should a person initially sit to avoid being eliminated?
-We denote the survivor's position by $J_3(n)$.
-Determining this position directly for large $n$ can be computationally expensive.
-To address this, a particular sequence of fixed points $\{n_p^{(\ell)}\}_{\ell\in\mathbb{N}}$ of $J_3$ was introduced in \cite{Bel2, Bel}, where each term satisfies the condition $n_p^{(\ell)}=J_3(n_p^{(\ell)})$.
-These fixed points not only help characterize the behavior of the function $J_3$, but also provide insight into its recursive and arithmetic structure.
+A natural question is where one should initially sit to avoid elimination.
+Let $J_3(n)$ denote the position of the survivor.
+Computing $J_3(n)$ directly for large $n$ can be computationally expensive, so it is useful to identify properties of $J_3$ that can be exploited; see \cite{Bel,Bel2}.

+Next, we introduce the notion of extremal points and explain their role in the structure of $J_3$. \begin{definition}[High extremal points] A high extremal point is an integer $n_e$ such that

+High extremal points come in two types: \begin{enumerate}[(a)] \item If $J_3(n_e)=n_e$, then $n_e$ is a fixed point of $J_3$, denoted by $n_p$. \item If $J_3(n_e)=n_e-1$, then $n_e$ is a pure high extremal point. \end{enumerate} \end{definition} We denote by $\{n_p^{(\ell)}\}_{\ell\in\mathbb{N}}$ the fixed point sequence, and let $\overline{m}_{\ell}$ be the number of pure high extremal points between $n_p^{(\ell)}$ and $n_p^{(\ell+1)}$ for all $\ell$.
+These notions not only help characterize the behavior of $J_3$, but also provide insight into its recursive and discrete piecewise linear structure, as illustrated in Figure \ref{f1}.